 Ancient Mediterranean Collections

 This online exhibit presents highlights of ASM’s collection of some 520 ancient Near Eastern, Egyptian, Greek, Etruscan, and Roman objects.
 The vast majority of these were acquired in the early days of the museum’s history from the 1890s to the 1930s through exchange, donation, and less commonly, by purchase.
-Each has an individual story to tell—where it was made, where it was found, its historical importance, or its collector.
+Each has an individual story to tell—where it was made, where it was found, its historical importance, or of its collector.

 Research for this display was conducted by Dr. Irene Bald Romano, ASM curator of Mediterranean archaeology, with UA graduate students Christopher C. Baker, Chantel N. Osborne, Emilio Rodriguez-Alvarez, Jessica Sue Wiles, as well as other students and UA colleagues.
 Study of these collections is ongoing.